 a) if some WPs and TGs have met earlier and have prepared draft Recommendations, for which the approval process in accordance with § A2.6 of Annex 2 is to be applied, a list of such draft Recommendations, each accompanied by a summary of the new or revised Recommendation;

-–b) a description of the topics to be addressed by the WP and TG meetings just before the SG meeting for which draft Recommendations may be developed.
+b) a description of the topics to be addressed by the WP and TG meetings just before the SG meeting for which draft Recommendations may be developed.

 A1.3.1.13bis SGs will normally meet once or twice a year in conjunction with a normal block of associated WP/TG meetings.
-An exceptional SG meeting may be required at the beginning of each study cycle for formalizing the structure of work and associated WPs and TGs.
+An SG meeting may be required at the beginning of the study cycle for formalizing the structure of work and associated WPs and TGs.
 The Bureau will take these requirements into account when developing the schedule for the SGs following each WRC in accordance with § A1.3.1.3 within budget limitations.

 A1.3.1.14 The draft agenda for WP and TG meetings, which are immediately followed by an SG meeting, should indicate as specifically as possible the topics to be addressed, and should indicate where it is anticipated that draft Recommendations are to be considered.